-The Work & Witness concept for getting people to help with domestic and world mission building projects swept through the Church of the Nazarene like a flash flood coming down the Nueces River in south Texas. [more info on short term missions like Work & Witness]
+After a small start about 60 years ago, the Work & Witness concept for getting people to help with domestic and world mission construction projects and other mission field needs that short-term volunteers could meet swept through the Church of the Nazarene like a flash flood coming down the Nueces River in south Texas. [more info on short term missions like Work & Witness]

-Not long afterward a multi-team Work and Witness project was put together for the campus of the Nazarene Bible College in Trinidad.
-While many of those initial work crews went to the Caribbean and to Central American countries, they soon began traveling to Europe, Africa, and Asia.
+Not long afterward a multi-team Work and Witness project was put together for the campus of Caribbean Nazarene College in Trinidad.
+Most those initial work crews went to the Caribbean and to Central American countries.
+Then, they began traveling to Europe, Africa, and Asia.

-Of course, it's not only on missionary construction projects that craftsman skills have been put to work.
+Of course, it's not only on far away mission field construction projects that craftsman skills have been put to work.
 Through the history of our denomination, a good percentage of local church sanctuaries and educational units have been built with "donated" labor.

 After my father-in-law retired, he came to the little church I was pastoring in south Texas.
 Living in a travel trailer behind the parsonage, he spent about two months doing those many little repair jobs that always need to be done around a church building.
 One day we were talking in the back of the annex where he was doing some plumbing.
 He told me that he considered this to be his own ministry for the Lord.
 It was much more than just a way to pass some time, or even to enjoy doing some thing with his hands. [ thoughts on my father-in-law's passing ]